-7 Days Beach Holiday in Zanzibar from R17000 per person
+7 Days Beach Holiday in Zanzibar from R10000 per person sharing

 Surrounded by the ocean, sheltered by palm fronds and bordered by stretches of white, sandy beaches – islands give travelers a chance to escape.